TimeForJulia/jtm2/README.md

   * use the tzname "GMT" to input date+time in leapsecond-free pseudotime
       * disrecommended: only for coordinating with temporally unkempt systems
 * [G(regorian),J(ulian)] defaults to G: proleptic Gregorian with a year zero.
+  * at present, the Julian calendar option is an inactive placeholder
 * the year is given with four digits (leading '0's are used as appropriate)
   * prefix '-' to years preceeding year zero ('+' may prefix nonnegative years)
 * all other date and time elements are given with two digits ('01', '59').